spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-dynamic-multiple-stores.md

 ### Search engine

-For dynamic store feature out of the box changed indexes prefix for all stores.
-So data from old indexes not available for new stores.
+For the dynamic store feature out of the box index prefixes were changed for all stores.
+So data from old indexes are not available for new stores.

 If you are using Elasticsearch, following indexes are available in the standard configuration (example: `xxx` -  store name):